DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 - an alphabetical list of partner providers - ordered by name
 - pagination

-The list of partner providers includes the:
+The list of partner providers includes the following:

 - provider name - including a link to the provider details page
-- provider UK provider reference number (UKPRN)
+- UK provider reference number (UKPRN)

 We paginate the list if there are more than 25 partner providers.